lnfernux/lnfernux.github.io/_posts/2018-11-01-securingwindowsserver13.md

 5. Comparison - go to  the action pane, find the baseline section, click compare/merge
 6. In the comparison dialog, chose a builtin or custom sec baseline and click ok
 7. If you have excel you can export the results to a spreadsheet for offline analysis

+For more information on security baselines in general, check out [this article](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-security-baselines)

 #### Deploy configurations to domain and non-domain-joined servers